Maggie Maplethorpe signing on to play with Newbury College Nighthawks.

 We each have our own unique stories and our “why we homeschool” reasons.
-For Sean and Samantha Maplethorpe, their son (17) and oldest daughter (27) grew up as typical learners.
-However, their middle child Maggie had some learning challenges, so they homeschooled her from 4th grade through high school.
+For Sean and Samantha Maplethorpe, their son and oldest daughter grew up as typical learners.
+However, their middle child Maggie had some learning challenges, so they taught her at home from 4th grade through high school.
 She eventually graduated from high school a semester early and was offered a full ride basketball and academic scholarship to a small college in Boston!

 Maggie was always talented in sports.
 “We joke that our youngest daughter was born with a ball in her hands,” said Samantha.
 Maggie played recreational basketball through local programs as well as many other sports from 4-years-old through 3rd grade.
 By middle school, she was playing in regional elite programs.
-The family moved from Issaquah, Washington to Anthem, Arizona in 2014 and Maggie played varsity basketball for four years with Boulder Creek High School as a homeschooler.
+In 2014, the family moved from Issaquah, Washington to Anthem, Arizona, and there Maggie played varsity basketball for four years with Boulder Creek High School as a homeschooler.

-The Maplethorpe family enjoyed their time with the Rhapsody School of Music so much that when the opportunity arose to purchase the school, they jumped at the chance.
+The Maplethorpe family so thoroughly enjoyed their time with the Rhapsody School of Music that when the opportunity arose to purchase the school, they jumped at the chance.
 Samantha, a family physician, and Sean, formerly a Microsoft sales manager, now operate the music school as a fun business on the side.
-Samantha said, “We have built a fantastic community of instructors and supportive families and are hoping to have all of our kids in town for the summer and do a full family Partridge-style band.”
-She highly recommends incorporating some type of music/arts in your homeschool curriculum, “preferably in a place that connects your child together with other homeschool families as well as in a place where your child can really spread his or her wings.”
+“We have built a fantastic community of instructors and supportive families and are hoping to have all of our kids in town for the summer and do a full family Partridge-style band,” said Samantha.
+She highly recommends incorporating some type of music/arts into your homeschool curriculum, “preferably in a place that connects your child with other homeschool families as well as in a place where your child can really spread his or her wings.”

 Meanwhile, while still in high school, Maggie started her own business training youth basketball athletes.
 She continued to play year round with regional elite programs and was eventually recruited by her current college coach out of a tournament in Kentucky.
 Maggie accepted a full ride basketball and academic scholarship to Newbury College, a small private college located just minutes from Boston in Brookline, Massachusetts.
 She was really excited about having opportunity to play with the Newbury Nighthawks!